Echeveria lilacina Kimnach & Moran

 Ghost Echeveria, Mexican Hens and Chicks

-Echeveria lilacina is a very attractive, slow growing Echeveria, up to 6 inches (15 cm) tall.
-The leaves are silvery-grey, spoon shaped, fleshy and arranged in a symmetrical rosette, up to 10 inches (25 cm) in diameter.
-This species is slow growing and drought-tolerant.
-Flowers are pale pink or coral-colored.
-They emerge on small short arching racemes on the top of reddish stems of about 6 inches (15 cm).
+Echeveria lilacina is an attractive, slow-growing Echeveria up to 6 inches (15 cm) tall.
+The leaves are fleshy, spoon-shaped, silvery-grey and arranged in a symmetrical rosette up to 7 inches (17.5 cm) in diameter.
+The flowers are pale pink or coral-pink.
+They emerge on short, arching racemes on the top of reddish stems up to 6 inches (15 cm) long.
 Flowering period extends from later winter to early spring.

 How to Grow and Care